 Timing: January, August and September

-This event provides an excellent forum to renew old UB acquaintances and meet undergraduate and graduate students who are eager to learn more about an alumnus’s profession.
+This annual networking event provides an excellent forum to renew old UB acquaintances and meet undergraduate and graduate students who are eager to learn more about an alumnus’s profession.
 This is not a recruitment event but an educational one.
 The structure includes both open networking with students and alumni and small group chats of realistic job previews.